Henri Françillon

-Henri Françillon (born 26 May 1946) is a Haitian former international footballer who was part of the Haitian squad at the World Cup in Germany in 1974 where he played in all three group matches.
+Henri Françillon (born 26 May 1946) is a Haitian former international footballer who was part of the Haitian squad at the World Cup in West Germany in 1974 where he played in all three group matches.
 He played as a goalkeeper.
 He played for the Haitian Victory SC and German TSV 1860 Munich.
 In 1976, he played in the National Soccer League with Ottawa Tigers.